terrehbyte/MoreGizmos/README.md

   - DrawSquare
   - DrawCustomGizmo(GizmoDraw)

-These are intended to be only drawn during run-time by collecting and delegating the drawing of said debug gizmos to an instance of `GizmosEx` which in turn renders them in its own `OnDrawGizmos` message.
+These are intended to be only drawn during editor-time by collecting and delegating the drawing of said debug gizmos to an instance of `GizmosEx` which in turn renders them in its own `OnDrawGizmos` message.

 Custom gizmos types can be derived from `GizmoDraw` and implement the required methods that will be called to prepare and render the gizmo.